Great Western Railway and

-All three lines were built originally to the 7' 0¼" 'broad gauge, but by 1862 the SCR was mixed-gauge and then 4' 8½" standard gauge only by 1870.
+All three lines were built originally to the 7' 0¼" 'broad' gauge, but by 1862 the SCR was mixed-gauge and then 4' 8½" standard gauge only by 1870.
 The ESR was converted to standard gauge in 1874 and the B&ER line circa-1876.
 The three separate termini were all within a few hundred yards of each other and eventually they were linked together, although the precise historical details are unclear.
 It is believed that the the ESR may have extended across Priory Road (then known simply as the "Turnpike Road") soon after it was opened, while the B&ER line probably was connected to the SCR in 1870 - at least part of the trackwork became mixed gauge in due course in common with the SCR.
 However these connections could not be used for passenger traffic because the Board of Trade objected to the working of passenger trains across the SCR goods yard.
 It was only in 1878 that through running of passenger trains commenced between the East Somerset and Cheddar Valley lines through the S&DJR station - but it was not until 1934 that GWR passenger trains actually stopped at Priory Road station!

-East Somerset Signal Diagram pre-1951
+Wells East Somerset Signal Diagram pre-1951

 Click diagram for larger image

-East Somerset Signal Box 1935
+Wells East Somerset Signal Box 1935

 Click pictures for larger images

-|Wells 'A' Signal Box mid-1950s
+|Wells 'A' Signal Box

-Click picture for larger image (85KB)
+Click picture for larger image

-|Wells 'A' Signal Diagram
+|Wells 'A' Signal

-Click diagram for larger image (116KB)
+Click diagram for larger image

-The single-line section WELLS 'A' - GLASTONBURY was worked originally by Block Telegraph, but after about 1886 it had 'Train Staff and Ticket' working and then about 1895 Electric Train Tablet working was introduced (using Tyer's No 1 instruments).
-On the TUCKER STREET - WOOKEY and EAST SOMERSET - SHEPTON MALLET sections probably 'Train Staff and Ticket' working was used originally, but eventually Electric Train Staff instruments were introduced.
-These were superseded by Electric Key Token (EKT) on the EAST SOMERSET - SHEPTON MALLET section by 1948 and between Tucker Street and Cheddar in 1954, after closure of the intervening signal-boxes at Wookey and Lodge Hill.
-The short EAST SOMERSET - WELLS 'A' and WELLS 'A' - TUCKER STREET sections were controlled by a special 'no staff' system, which used ordinary GWR block instruments without any form of train staff.
+It is probable that the S&DJR line was worked originally by Block Telegraph between Wells 'A' and Wells Branch Junction.
+However after the abolition of Wells Branch Junction in 1878 the new single-line section WELLS 'A' - GLASTONBURY had 'Train Staff and Ticket' (TS&T) working until about 1895, when Electric Train Tablet(ETT) working was introduced (using Tyer's No 1 instruments).
+The short EAST SOMERSET - WELLS 'A' and WELLS 'A' - TUCKER STREET sections were worked under GWR regulations by a special 'no staff' system, which used ordinary GWR block instruments and bells without any form of physical train staff.
 Sometime between 1920 and 1930 WELLS 'A' box was provided with 'switching out' facilities, so that it could be shut when the Glastonbury line was not in use and EAST SOMERSET - TUCKER STREET worked as a single block section.